leroyrosales/flyleaf/plugins/autodescription/readme.txt

 If you wish to display breadcrumbs, then your theme should provide this.
 Alternatively, there are [other plugins](https://wordpress.org/plugins/search/breadcrumbs/) that help you do this.

 == Changelog ==

+= 4.2.5 =

+This minor update addresses a change in WordPress 6.0 that causes taxonomy sitemaps to crash, allows paginated deindexing to supersede forced indexing, and improves image cropping by [preserving metadata](https://theseoframework.com/?p=3929).

 = 4.2.4 =